 Mamy Rajaonah, Program Assistant

-A native of Antananarivo, Mamy has played an essential role in SIT Madagascar programs in Antananarivo and Fort Dauphin since 1998.
+A native of Antananarivo, Mamy has played an essential role in SIT Madagascar programs in Antananarivo, Fort Dauphin, and Antalaha since 1998.
 He handles logistics for all aspects of the program, including transportation, communications, local staff, catering, and health and safety.
 He also provides valuable insight into Malagasy culture and advice and logistics for Independent Study Projects.

 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.